-Materials can be emailed to Dr. Fox with copies to Keith Kun.
-Applicants are selected on the basis of their academic record, research and clinical experience, demonstrated interest in comparative medicine, letters of recommendation and personal interview.
+Applicants are selected on the basis of their demonstrated interest in comparative medicine and research, academic record, research and clinical experience, letters of recommendation and personal interview.